Let’s end the confusion on what “restaurant management software” really means.

 - Sales trends (what you sold yesterday, last week, last month, last year, year-over-year, etc.)

-- overall growth or decline of the restaurant
+- Overall growth or decline of the business

-- variations between forecast and actual restaurant sales in previous periods
+- Variations between forecast and actual sales in previous periods

-- any event that impacts restaurant traffic (holidays, local events, and even weather conditions.)
+- Any event that impacts traffic (holidays, local events, and even weather conditions.)

 Effective forecasting is more about flexibility than sheer volume of data.
 Sales can be influenced by different variables in each restaurant.
 Before working its algorithmic magic, the ideal forecasting solution will allow you to cherry pick those that make sense for your business.

 We already know that consistency is a critical component of meal preparation.
-Most of your restaurant’s operations require consistency.
+Most of your operations require consistency.
 Applying the same rules every time will help keep costs low and allow your brand to maintain the quality experience they have come to expect.
-Restaurant management solutions will help provide the operational consistency your restaurant needs.
+Operations solutions will help provide the operational consistency your restaurant needs.

 Operational consistency is even more important at multi-unit brands, like Jersey Mike’s Subs, but it is harder to maintain.
-Something as simple as the physical distance between restaurants can make it harder to stay consistent across the brand.
+Something as simple as the physical distance between locations can make it harder to stay consistent across the brand.
 Multi-unit brands also have to deal with factors such as differences in ingredient pricing, public holidays, dining habits and local languages and currencies (particularly for international chains.)

-In this case, restaurant management software will allow you to:
+In this case, a quality platform will allow you to:

 - Replicate cost-saving procedures, along with quality and safety standards

-- gain flexibility so you can account for local differences in restaurants you manage
+- Gain flexibility so you can account for local differences in locations you manage

 - Give employees at any location clear guidance on how to perform certain tasks